An Explanation and Definition of Shorting Stock

 Why Short Sell Stock?

-The hope behind shorting a stock is that the stock price will decline or that the company will go bankrupt, leading to total ruin for the equity holders.
+The hope behind shorting a stock is that the stock price will decline or that the company will go bankrupt before borrowed shares are due—known as the expiration date.
 The short seller can then buy the stock back at a much lower price, replace the borrowed shares, and pocket the difference, adjusted for any dividend replacement payments that were required along the way.

 As a condition of a short sale transaction, the short seller promises to replace the borrowed stock at some point in the future, while making dividend replacement payments out of their own pocket to cover the dividend income that is no longer available on the original shares.

-Unfortunately for the investor who had their shares of stock borrowed through their brokerage firm, those replacement dividend payments aren't treated as qualified dividends, which are entitled to tax rates that are nearly half of the ordinary tax rates.
+Unfortunately for the investor who had their shares of stock borrowed through their brokerage firm, those replacement dividend payments aren't treated as qualified dividends.
+Qualified dividends are entitled to tax rates that are nearly half of the ordinary tax rates.

 A Stock-Shorting Scenario

 This simplified scenario illustrates the mechanics of shorting a stock.
-Imagine you wanted to short 100 shares of The Coca-Cola Company because you thought it was going to report lower-than-expected earnings as a result of the strong dollar depressing its income.
+Imagine you wanted to short 100 shares of The Coca-Cola Company (KO) because you thought it was going to report lower-than-expected earnings as a result of the strong dollar depressing its income.

-The stock was currently at $43.15 per share.
+The stock was trading at $43.15 per share.
 You borrow the one hundred shares from your broker, with a market value of $4,315, and sell them, pocketing the cash.
-Two different scenarios could play out:
+Two different scenarios could play out.